NIXKnight/Ansible-LinuxCommon/README.md

 See example below on how to add 3rd party repositories.

+To install default (as defined in `vars/main.yml`) and extra packages set `INSTALL_PACKAGES` to true.
 You may provide a list of extra packages that you want to install via `EXTRA_PACKAGES`.
 See example below.

 To change the timezone of the system, set `CHANGE_TIMEZONE` to `True` and give `TIMEZONE` a value e.g. `"Asia/Karachi"`.